-As of March 31, 2019, the Company had entered into ten long-term land leases.
-Seven of the ten parcels have completed construction of improvements thereon.
-On Parcel 6B, construction of a 169-unit residential complex commenced in November 2016 and is substantially complete.
-Parcel 6C is being used as a construction staging area for the construction on Parcel 6B
+As of March 31, 2020, the Company had entered into ten long-term land leases.
+Eight of the ten parcels (excluding Parcel 6C and Parcel 20) have completed construction of improvements thereon.

 On September 28, 2017, the Company entered into a long-term ground lease of Parcel 20.
 Under the terms of the lease until the tenant took possession, the Company received all rents from the existing tenants and paid all expenses with respect to Parcel 20.
 On May 4, 2018, the Company and the lessee entered into an Amended and Restated Ground Lease ("Restated Lease").
 The lessee took possession of Parcel 20 on December 1, 2018 and the Company conveyed title to the existing building.
 In addition to the ground lease rent, for 360 months following December 1, 2018, the lessee will pay acquisition period rent consisting of monthly payments of \$7,471 for the first thirty-six months and monthly payments thereafter of \$8,488 plus an amount equal to $1/12^{th}$ of the product of (a) 5.5% and the difference between (x) \$2,750,000 and (y) the aggregate of the prior monthly payments of \$8,488.
 The Restated Lease is a triple net lease.